wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 (clears throat)

-Hello.
+YOUNG SHELDON: Hello.

 Philippians 4:8,  "Finally, brothers, whatever is..."

-Do you have evil thoughts?
+YOUNG SHELDON: Do you have evil thoughts?

 I'm having one right now.